core-wg/oscore/draft-ietf-core-object-security.md

 # Proxy Operations {#proxy-operations}

-Different proxy operations are compatible with OSCOAP.
-This section describes the operations of a OSCOAP aware CoAP forwarding proxy (as defined in {{I-D.hartke-core-e2e-security-reqs}} and {{RFC7252}}) and proxies translating between CoAP and HTTP (including {{RFC8075}}).
+RFC7252 defines operations for a CoAP-to-CoAP proxy (see Section 5.7 of {{RFC7252}}) and for proxying between CoAP and HTTP (Section 10 of {{RFC7252}}).
+A more detailed description of the HTTP-to-CoAP mapping is provided by {{RFC8075}}.
+This section describes the operations of OSCOAP-aware proxies.

-## CoAP-CoAP Forwarding Proxy {#coap-coap-proxy}
+## CoAP-to-CoAP Forwarding Proxy {#coap-coap-proxy}

+OSCOAP is designed to work with legacy CoAP-to-CoAP forward proxies {{RFC7252}}, but OSCOAP-aware proxies provides certain simplifications as specified in this section.

+The targeted proxy operations are specified in Section 2.2.1 of {{I-D.hartke-core-e2e-security-reqs}}.
+In particular caching is disabled since the CoAP response is only applicable to the original client's CoAP request.
+A OSCOAP-aware proxy SHALL NOT cache a response to a request with an Object-Security option.
+As a consequence, the search for cache hits and CoAP freshness/Max-Age processing can be omitted.

-This section addresses the proxy operations defined in
+Proxy processing of the (Outer) Proxy-Uri option is as defined in {{RFC7252}}.

+Proxy processing of the (Outer) Block options is as defined in {{RFC7959}} and {{I-D.amsuess-core-repeat-request-tag}}.

+Proxy processing of the (Outer) Observe option is as defined in {{RFC7641}}.
+OSCOAP-aware proxies MAY look at the Partial IV value instead of the Outer Observe option.

-## HTTP-CoAP Translation Proxy
+## HTTP-to-CoAP Translation Proxy

 As requested in Section 1 of {{RFC8075}}, this section describes the HTTP mapping for the OSCOAP protocol extension of CoAP.